cloudogu/k8s-ecosystem/terraform/ces-module/README.md

 You can find a full list parameters with descriptions in [variables.tf](variables.tf).

-Check out the [Azure AKS example](./examples/ces_azure_aks) for fully-working sample code for provisioning an AKS-Cluster on Azure and installing the CES.
+Check out the [Azure AKS example](../examples/ces_azure_aks) or [Google GKE example](../examples/ces_google_gke) for fully-working sample code for provisioning a Cluster on Azure or Google and installing the CES.

 Note the following parameters: